 Representing Injured Employees in Maryland, Washington, D.C. & Virginia

 Today’s network of state workers’ compensation laws evolved out of a desire to establish a system that could quickly and fairly process the claims of workers injured on the job.

-We present here a basic outline of workers’ compensation law, with links to more detail on the specific statutes that may apply to your case.
-But we cannot say it enough: workers’ compensation law is complicated, each state is different, and the employer and insurance company are not on your side.
-It’s simply a good idea to have an attorney guide you through the process of filing a claim in your state of residence.
+We present here a basic outline of workers’ compensation law; but we cannot say it enough: workers’ compensation law is complicated, each state is different, and the employer and insurance company are not on your side.
+It’s simply a good idea to have a workers’ compensation attorney guide you through the process of filing a claim in your state of residence.

-Workers’ compensation is Ashcraft & Gerel’s single largest area of practice, and our attorneys have spent the last 60 years developing the expertise and strategy our clients rely upon when battling workers’ compensation boards and insurance companies.
-We have successfully litigated claims throughout Maryland, Virginia and Washington, D.C., as well as nationally, and for workers who have been hurt on the job overseas or as maritime employees.
+Workers’ compensation is Ashcraft & Gerel’s single largest area of practice, and our attorneys have spent the last 65+ years developing the skill and strategy our clients rely on when battling workers’ compensation boards and insurance companies.
+We have successfully litigated claims throughout Maryland, Virginia, and Washington, D.C., as well as nationally and for workers who have been hurt on the job overseas or as maritime employees.